andrea-grandi/iot_project/README.md

 ## Web App

 The Web App is the centre of this system.
-The backend part manages the database and all the requests, while in the frontend is possible to manage ones dispositives and remotely activate them.
+The backend part manages the database and all the requests, while in the frontend is possible to manage ones dispositives.

 ## Predictions